-- An initial, in-person training on trauma-informed care during their basic skills development training; and - An annual refresher course online.
+- An initial, in-person training on trauma-informed care during their basic skills development training; and an annual refresher course online. - Supervisors and mentors are also required to complete a secondary trauma training. - DFPS internal learning management system offers several optional trainings on traumarelated topics.

-Residential Child Care Contract (RCCC) Requirements
+Residential Child Care Contract (RCCC) Requirements:

-- As of September 1, 2015, DFPS required all caregivers and employees who are subject to RCCC for direct care to complete: - at least eight hours of trauma-informed care training prior to being the only caregiver responsible for children. - at least two hours of trauma-informed care annually, and contractors may select their own curriculum/model for the annual refresher training.
+- As of September 1, 2015, DFPS required all caregivers and employees who are subject to RCCC for direct care to complete: - o at least eight hours of trauma-informed care training prior to being the only caregiver responsible for children; and - at least two hours of trauma-informed care annually, and contractors may select their own curriculum/model for the annual refresher training.

-Changes to the Family Code in 2013 required trauma-informed care training for certain staff of county and state juvenile facilities, including probation officers, supervision officers, correctional officers, parole officers and court-supervised community-based program personnel.
+Changes to the Human Resources Code in 2013 required trauma-informed care training for certain staff of county and state juvenile facilities, including probation officers, supervision officers, correctional officers, parole officers and court-supervised community-based program personnel.
 Tex.
 Hum.
 Res.
-Code § 221.002(c-1).
+Code § 221.002(c-1); § 249.009(19)

 Since 2015, DFPS is required to institute a comprehensive psychosocial assessment tool to assess all children who enter the foster care system within 45 days.
 The tool must include a trauma assessment and an interview with at least one individual who knows the child.
+DFPS utilizes the Child Assessment of Needs and Strengths 2.0 (CANS) for children and youth placed in substitute care ages 3 to 17 years within 30 days.
 Tex.
 Fam.
 Code § 266.012.